-The best cardiologist says when this cholesterol mix with other substances and it can basically forms plaque and increase the risk of heart disease and also lead to coronary artery disease in which the arteries become narrow or blocked.
+The best cardiologist says when this cholesterol is mixed with other substances it can basically form plaque and increase the risk of heart disease and also lead to coronary artery disease in which the arteries become narrow or blocked.
 Because too much cholesterol can build in the walls of the arteries and stop or decrease the flow of the blood.
 The plaque buildup is also known as atherosclerosis.

 Cholesterol basically helps to live healthily, but it is also true that too much amount of cholesterol is harmful.
 Therefore, it is necessary to know about the type of cholesterol, its functions, and what complications it can create.
 This information helps you to take the necessary precautions and helps you to understand what actions to take to lower the high amount of cholesterol.

 Therefore, it is necessary to go for a regular checkup with the Best Cardiologist Dr. Rakesh Jain who will help you to know about your numbers and help you to cope with these diseases.

 There are two types of lipoproteins that carry cholesterol in the whole body.